thiago4go/dapr-workshop/README.md

 ### Challenge 1 - State Store

-We will start the workshop by creating a new order and saving it to Redis, using the State Store API.
+We will start the workshop by creating our first service: Pizza Order!
+This service will be responsible for creating a new pizza order and save it to Redis, using the State Store API.
 You will learn how to create a component definiton fine, and how to use the Dapr SDK to save and to retrieve an item from Redis.

 ![challenge-1](/imgs/challenge-1.png)

 ### Challenge 2 - Service Invocation

 Now that you learned the basics, let's jump to another popular API: Service Invocation.
-After the order is saved, we will create another service that is responsible for cooking the pizza for us.
+After the order is saved, we will create another service that is responsible for cooking the pizza for us - Pizza Kitchen!

 ![challenge-2](/imgs/challenge-2.png)